lnferris/ocean_data_tools/paper/paper.md

 call general functions on these structs to map, subset, or plot.
 Functions with the ``\_build`` suffix load raw data into uniform structs.
 Structs are compatible with all ``general_`` functions.
 One application of the ``\_build`` feature is to create virtual cruises from model output \autoref{fig:1}.
-The user draws transects on a map (or passes coordinates as an argument) to build casts from model data, which may be used as a cruise planning tool or to facilitate comparison of observations (such as underwater glider surveys) with model output.

 ![Figure 1.
 Building a virtual cruise from the Operational Mercator global ocean analysis and forecast system at 1/12 degree with 3D bathymetry [@Smith:1997].